markokajzer/discord-soundbot/README.md

 This is a *self-hosted* bot which means that you have to install and start the bot yourself.
 This is due to the bot being heavily involved with voice functionality.
 But don't sweat it!
 You can find a thorough installation and configuration guide in this README!

-If you still need any help *after reading this guide*, or you want to stay tuned, feel free to [join my Discord server](https://discord.gg/JBw2BNx).
+If you still need any help *after reading this guide and the wiki*, or you want to stay tuned, feel free to [join my Discord server](https://discord.gg/JBw2BNx).

 Have fun!